 - Extreme Fatigue

-If you experience one or several of these symptoms and you have been exposed to asbestos over a period of time, you need to make an appointment to see your doctor and get their advice.
+If you have been exposed to asbestos over a long period of time, and you develop any or all of these symptoms, you should make an appointment to see your GP and seek medical advice.

-You can be prosecuted if you carry out any asbestos removal work that needs a permit from the Health and Safety Executive if you do not hold a license.
+You can be prosecuted if you undertake any asbestos removal that requires a permit from the Health and Safety Executive if you do not hold a license.

 ASBESTOS DISPOSAL